 - Double your deep cleaning: If you currently deep clean once a week, bump it up to two for the cold and flu season.

 - Provide disinfecting wipes and hand sanitizers in high-traffic areas and encourage employees or guests to use them.
-Consider investing in stands and dispensers to make these items easily accessible.
+Consider investing in stands and dispensers for your facility to make these items easily accessible.

 PAY ATTENTION TO SMALL HIGH TOUCH SURFACES

-Office keyboards host a whopping 3,295 microbes per square inch, 48% of microwave door handles contain harmful bacteria, and office phones and headsets tested positive for an average of over 20,000 germs per square inch.
+Office keyboards contain thousands of microbes per square inch, 48% of microwave door handles contain harmful bacteria, and office phones and headsets tested positive for an average of over 20,000 germs per square inch.
 Even an average computer mouse harbors around 1,700 germs per square inch, proving that small surfaces can cause big problems if they’re not cleaned properly and regularly.

 Disinfect these often-overlooked small high-touch surfaces at least every other day to kill cold and flu germs, and others: